 In addition, we also keep a few 10,000mAh power banks on hand in case of emergencies.
 We currently use the Away power banks.
 These came with our Away Suitcases and we’ve gotten plenty of use out of them.

 They are excellent for charging iPads, phones, and even new Macbook Airs.
-Unlike other models, new Macbook Airs don’t require an AC outlet.
+Unlike other models, the new Macbook Airs don’t require an AC outlet.
 Instead, you can charge them using a USB cable.

 The Best Power Banks For Digital Nomads